Your 5 Step Guide To Obtaining A Commercial Loan

 - There are over 100 commercial finance lenders in the UK, and no two are the same, so rates can vary considerably depending on their specialities for different products and different types of customers (e.g. stage of business development, size region and sector).

-- A business finance broker can do the legwork for you, and can often obtain better commercial loan terms by going direct to lenders (see our blog on how to choose a business finance broker).
+- A business finance broker can do the legwork for you, and can often obtain better commercial loan terms by going direct to lenders.

 - Equipment finance offered by manufacturers or equipment suppliers is sometimes subsidised (e.g. interest-free credit) but often better deals can be obtained through a business finance broker.